srl295/cldr/docs/ldml/tr35-keyboards.md

 >
 > To process earlier XML files, use the prior DTD and specification, such as v41 found at <https://www.unicode.org/reports/tr35/tr35-66/tr35.html>
 >

+### 2.2 <a name="Accessibility" href="#Accessibility">Accessibility</a>

+Keyboard use can be challenging for individuals with various types of disabilities.
+For this revision, the committee is not evaluating features or architectural designs for the purpose of improving accessibility.
+Such consideration could be fruitful for future revisions.
+However, some points on this topic should be made:

+1. Having an industry-wide standard format for keyboards will enable accessibility software to make use of keyboard data with a reduced dependence on platform-specific knowledge.
+2. Some features, such as multitap and flicks, have the potential to reduce accessibility and thus should be discouraged.
+For example, multitap requires pressing keys at a certain speed, and flicks require a more complex movement (press-and-flick) beyond a simple tap.
+3. Public feedback is welcome on any aspects of this document which might hinder accessibility.

 ## 3 <a name="Definitions" href="#Definitions">Definitions</a>